This post may contain affiliate links. Please see my full disclosure for details.

 - 1 teaspoon vanilla

-- Stir together milk and sugar in a heavy bottomed saucepan.
+- Stir together milk and sugar in a heavy bottomed saucepan over low heat.

-- Bring to a boil, then reduce heat and simmer uncovered, stirring occasionally, until caramelized and thickened, about 1½ to 1¾ hours. (skim away any foam that forms during simmering)
+- Once all the sugar has dissolved, bring it up to a simmer.
+Then reduce heat and simmer uncovered at a low and controlled heat, stirring occasionally, until caramelized and thickened, about 1 1/2 to 1 3/4 hours. (skim away any foam that forms during simmering)

 - After about an hour, stir more often as milk caramelizes, to avoid burning.